 Get on track to become a Pro Tools Operator from home with the help of Berklee's music production faculty.
-Berklee Online is the exclusive online provider of the Pro Tools 101 curriculum by Avid, and this course constitutes the first stage of their Pro Tools certification program.
-Learn the basic principles you'll need to complete a Pro Tools project using Pro Tools, from initial setup to mixdown.
+In this course, which constitutes the first stage of Avid's Pro Tools certification program, you will learn the basic principles you'll need to complete a Pro Tools project using Pro Tools, from initial setup to mixdown.
 Whether your project involves multi-track recordings of live instruments, MIDI sequencing of software synthesizers, or audio looping, Pro Tools 101 will provide you with real-world examples and frequent hands-on assignments designed to teach you how to record, edit, and mix on a basic level.

 At the end of the course, you will have an opportunity to take the Avid Pro Tools 101 Exam online.